(646) 760-6627

 Addressing Candida at the Root Level

-Care for candida overgrowth focuses on restoring internal balance rather than relying on short-term suppression alone.
+Candida overgrowth treatment focuses on restoring internal balance rather than relying on short-term suppression alone.
 The approach is adjusted based on tolerance, response, and clinical findings.

 - Microbiome rebalancing